cubeapm/docs/docs/Installation/5_kubernetes-installation.md

             size: 100Gi
         ```

-    - ### Expose CubeAPM to Internet
-        Kubernetes Ingress configuration exposes the CubeAPM observability platform externally via HTTP/HTTPS routing.
+    1. Update `ingress` configuration to expose the CubeAPM observability platform externally or internally via HTTP/HTTPS routing.

         **Ingress Overview**

-        The `ingress` block in a Helm `values.yaml` (likely CubeAPM's chart) creates a Kubernetes Ingress resource to route external traffic to CubeAPM's service.
-It enables access to APM dashboards, traces, metrics, and logs through a domain name.
+        The `ingress` block in a Helm `values.yaml` creates a Kubernetes Ingress resource to route external traffic to CubeAPM's service.

         **Field-by-Field Breakdown**